grincc/docs/CODE_OF_CONDUCT.md

 ## Collaboration:

 It is about collaboration, not competition.
 What is good for you is good for me.
-Working together and being transparent with each other is a fundamental part of what makes Minima tick.
+Working together and being transparent with each other is a fundamental part of what makes Grin Community tick.

 ## Participation:

-Like the protocol, we will only succeed if everyone is an active participant.
+We will only succeed if everyone is an active participant in the community.
 Put the work in, and you will be rewarded.

 ## Empowerment: